 From arete

-Probes problems via sequenced questions on trigger, pain, stakes, assumptions, and scope to ensure clarity before solutions.
-Useful for vague or jumping-to-solution queries.
+Probes problems via structured questions on triggers, pains, stakes, assumptions, scope, and user requirements to ensure clarity before solutions.
+Activates for investigative problem discovery.

 **Investigative mode** | Goal: Establish problem clarity before exploring solutions